tguilment/2023MSBarcodeRR3/README.md

 # Project for this article
-Scripts used for the edition of fasta files made with python
+Scripts used for the edition of fasta files made with python.
+The s_trim_fasta_seq.py is the original script used in the publication.
+The GUI_trim_fasta_seq.py is the same script working from a PySide6 interface.

 ## Purpose
 Change each label in fasta format and remove unwanted sequences for each fasta files contained in a folder